 - Borderline Image Posts: If you're posting an image and you're not quite sure whether it falls under the "safe" category or not, we strongly recommend reviewing this FAQ first.
 If you still aren't sure, ask Farkback.
 In the case of Photoshop contests, it's best to link it ("a href" instead of "img src") with a very clear warning that it may not be safe to view at work.
 The reason we have this rule is so that users can make their own decision as to whether they should chance viewing certain images or not.
 Inline images don't give the reader that choice, so they must always be safe for work.

 - Image swapping: Is disallowed for practical reasons.
 It's too much of a pain for moderation purposes and is too prone to abuse.
 Don't post rotating images.

 - Image control: Make sure that any images that you post are under your explicit control.
 Linking an image from another site that is not under your control can often result in that site changing the contents of what you linked.
 Sometimes the owner of that site is not particularly nice and will change the image to something that violates Fark's posting guidelines.
 If you choose to hyperlink an image, you do so at your own risk to your account.
 By hitting the submit button, you are warranting that you have permission to post an image, even if it is subject to copyright protection.
-If you submit an image that is later determined to be a copyright infringement, it will be removed.
-While Fark is the legal owner of all copyrights in content on this site, we will comply with any lawful demands related to all copyrighted work.
+If you submit an image that is later determined to be a copyright infringement, it will be removed; see details in our legal section for more on copyright issues.
 If that image is illegal (e.g. child porn), Fark will report it and comply with any resulting investigation conducted by State and/or Federal law enforcement agencies.